-The District Attorney is a participating employer in a defined benefit pension plan as described in Note 9.
+The District Attorney is a participating employer in a defined benefit pension plan as described in Note 8.
 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the plan, and additions to/deductions from the plans' fiduciary net position has been determined on the same basis as they reported by the plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Investments have been reported at fair value within the plan.